-Enrollment for the 2013 Scholarship Program is closed, and recipients have been selected.
-Notification letters were mailed to all applicants in April.
-Please check back in October to apply for the 2014 program.
+Enrollment for the 2014 scholarship program is open between October 1, 2013 and January 15, 2014, and applicants will receive notice in late April 2014.
 This scholarship is for first-time college students only.
 For more detailed information, please refer to the frequently asked questions and other scholarship resources below.
 See green box at right to apply.

 - Will scholarships be given out every year?

 - Why don’t you expand the eligibility guidelines?

 - I live outside the United States.
 Can I apply?

 - Where can I get an application?